 Optimizing for conversion value

-Suppose your ad features a specific designer shirt, and you’ve set your max CPC bid at $1 and you have ECPC bidding turned on.
-If you set total cart value as the conversion value, and Google Ads sees an auction likely to lead to a purchase of just that shirt, it might bid $0.40 for that auction.
-If another auction looks likely to lead to a purchase of several items of clothing and accessories at a much higher total price, ECPC might raise the bid to $1.10 for that auction.
+Suppose your ad features a specific designer shirt, and you’ve set your max CPC bid at $1 USD and you have ECPC bidding turned on.
+If you set total cart value as the conversion value, and Google Ads finds an auction likely to lead to a purchase of just that shirt, it might bid $0.40 USD for that auction.
+If another auction looks likely to lead to a purchase of several items of clothing and accessories at a much higher total price, ECPC might raise the bid to $1.10 USD for that auction.